The AMS Instruments

-The first NOSAMS accelerator was installed in 1989 at the Woods Hole Oceanographic Institution in Massachusetts.
+The first NOSAMS accelerator was installed in 1989 and commissioned in 1992 at the Woods Hole Oceanographic Institution in Massachusetts.
 Accelerator mass spectrometry, or AMS, is a method of radiocarbon analysis where atoms of 14C contained in a sample are directly counted.

-Schematic overhead view of the NOSAMS tandetron AMS system.
-The system is over 30' long and consists of a 2.5 million Volt tandem (two-stage) accelerator, sandwiched between a low-energy mass spectrometer to the left and a high-energy mass spectrometer to the right.
-Major sections of the system are labeled in the schematic and described in detail when you click on them.
+The system is over 9 meters long and consists of a 2.5 million volt tandem (two-stage) accelerator, sandwiched between a low-energy mass spectrometer to the left and a high-energy mass spectrometer to the right.
+It was originally configured with a GIC-860 ion source and a recombinator injector, but was upgraded in 2014 with a NEC MCSNICS ion source and a sequential or "bounced" injection system.

 Continuous-Flow AMS System (CFAMS)